EsotericSoftware/spine-runtimes/spine-as3/README.md

 spine-as3 works with data exported from Spine 3.9.xx.

 spine-as3 supports all Spine features, including meshes.
-If using the `spine.flash` classes for rendering, meshes and two color tinting are not supported.
+If using the `spine.flash` classes for rendering, meshes, clipping, and two color tinting are not supported.

 ## Usage
 1. Create a new Flex or Adobe AIR project in your preferred IDE.